Czech Republic Human Rights 2017 Report April 2018

 There were no reports of political prisoners or detainees.

 f.
-Arbitrary Interference with Privacy, Family, Home, or Correspondence
+Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence

-The law prohibits such actions, and the government generally respected these prohibitions in practice.
+The law prohibits such actions, and there were no reports that the government failed to respect these prohibitions.

-Section 2 Respect for Civil Liberties, Including:
+Section 2.
+Respect for Civil Liberties, Including:

 a.
-Freedom of Speech and Press
+Freedom of Expression, Including for the Press

 There were no government restrictions on academic freedom or cultural events.

 b.
-Freedom of Peaceful Assembly and Association
+Freedoms of Peaceful Assembly and Association

 c.
 Freedom of Religion

 See the Department of State’s International Religious Freedom Report at www.state.gov/religiousfreedomreport/.